 Research Positions Available at the Nanobioelectronics Laboratory!

-The Nanobioelectronics Laboratory has several available positions for PhD, MSc, and Undergraduate students as well as Post-doctoral research fellows, effective October 2015.
-The positions are geared towards the development of bio-microsystems technology, materials, devices and systems for (A) Molecular sensing for neurological health management, (B) Wearable devices for personalized health monitoring in IoT, (C) Bioelectric treatment for infectious microbial biofilms.
+The Nanobioelectronics Laboratory has several available positions for PhD, MSc, and Undergraduate students as well as Post-doctoral research fellows, effective March 2018.
+The position is geared towards the development of bio-microsystems technology, materials, devices and systems for (A) Molecular sensing for neurological health management, (B) Wearable devices for personalized health monitoring in the world of the Internet of Things.
 Successful candidates should hold or pursue degree in Engineering Sciences (Biomedical, Electrical, Materials, Mechanical, Chemical) or Natural Sciences (Physics, Chemistry, Life Sciences), with strong written and verbal communication skills in English, supported by a strong track record of peer-reviewed journal publications and conference presentations in accordance with level of experience.
 The research areas of focus span the fields of engineering, biology, electrochemistry, and materials science and involve collaborative work with clinical teams.
 The candidate will be expected to work independently, publish scholarly papers and attend international conferences, and take on a mentorship role for undergraduate students.

 - Experience with biosensors, bioelectronics, microfluidics, and signal processing desired, but not required